Current Budget and Budget Process

 The City Council traditionally holds a public hearing on the Proposed Budget after its first regular meeting in June.
 Council meetings, public hearings and work sessions are held in the Council Chambers of the Avery Municipal Complex, 222 West Hargett Street, Raleigh, NC 27601.

-The public hearing for the FY2018 Proposed Budget will be on June 6 at 7 p.m.
+The public hearing for the FY2019 Proposed Budget will be on Tuesday, June 5 at 7 p.m.

 Although no public comment is taken during Council work sessions, these are open to the public.
 Budget notes and background research requested by Council are available on the morning of each scheduled session.

-Once the budget is presented to the City Council, work sessions will be held by council every Monday in June (5, 12, 19, and 26) at 4 p.m. until the budget is adopted.
+Work sessions will be held by council every Monday in June (4, 11, 18, and 25) at 4 p.m. until the budget is adopted.

 Council Chambers of the Avery Municipal Complex